alis0712/Multithreading-Multiprocesing/README.md

 Good day!

-The first project in this respository is a producer and consumer problem.
+The first project in this respository is a producer and consumer problem made in UNIX.
 The aim of this project is to solve a producer and consumer problem using pthreads.
 Pthreads allows developers to create threads which results in parallel programming opportunities which allows for multiple computations to be done simultaneously on different threads.
 My program is comprised of